“…The big car finally slides to a stop in the cold, snowy darkness. She slams it into PARK, then closes her eyes.

 He’d taught her the bulk of her early math and spelling- no, sweetheart, it’s p–h-o-n-e, note f-o-n-e.
 The “ph” makes an “f” sound.
 It’s f-, f-, fucking stupid, but that’s the way it is.
 He’d taught her how to cook.
 He’d taught her how to start a fire and how to fix a car and how to balance a checkbook.
 He’d made sure she knew how a lady should be treated, and how to deal with boys who didn’t know.
 Or didn’t care.
 He’d taught her how to shoot a handgun.
 And then another handgun.
 And then a rifle.
 Then a bigger rifle.
 Then an even bigger rifle.

 And always with the same exhortation: “Your mother should be- No, no: first exhale, then pull the trigger, just let it happen, same as taking a picture.
 Like I say, your mother should be teaching you this shit-” BOOM!
 “There!
 Fuckin’-A, that’s it!
 Just like your Momma.
 Though I wasn’t such a bad shot either.
 And I shot out the side of an airplane, in the friggin’ dark!
 Of course, I needed a waaay bigger gun, and a few thousand more rounds than your Mom usually did…” Then he would smile—he’d always smiled when he talked about Gardenia’s mother—and he would go on with the lesson.
 Lesson, after brutal-but-important lesson.

-Then, after that final stretch of four, horrible months, when her mother finally passed away, he’d taught her how to grieve.
+Then, after that final stretch of four, horrible months, that last, steep slide before her mother finally passed away, he’d taught her how to grieve.
 Though there’d been nothing brutal in that particular lesson.
 It had only been simple…